w3c/wai-curricula/content/foundation/getting-started-with-accessibility.md

 Students should be able to:

-* Describe accessibility policies as a mechanism to reinforce commitment among the organization members.
+* describe accessibility policies as a mechanism to reinforce commitment among the organization members
-* Recognize the role of accessibility statements as a way of documenting the current accessibility status and of defining future steps and commitments.
+* recognize the role of accessibility statements as a way of documenting the current accessibility status and of defining future steps and commitments
-* Explain some current accessibility approaches from well-known organizations.
+* explain some current accessibility approaches from well-known organizations

 #### Teaching Ideas for Topic

-Base on the below to deliver the learning outcomes.
+Optional ideas to teach the learning outcomes:

 * If possible, bring in some examples of accessibility policies you are aware of or may have access to.
 Explain that they serve to document organizational commitments, to encourage implementation, and to define processes.
 If you do not have such documents, walk students through the different elements that are needed for an effective accessibility policy.
 Refer to [Accessibility Policies](/planning/org-policies/).
 * Explore publicly-available accessibility statements and reflect with students on some of the aspects they include.

 #### Ideas to Assess Knowledge for Topic

-Base on the below to assess the learning outcomes.
+Optional ideas to support your teaching:

 * Report &mdash; Students draft an accessibility policy based on an organization of their choice.
 Assess how students define the scope of the policy and reference current standards.
 * Presentation &mdash; Students draft an accessibility statement for a product of their choice and present it to their peers.
 Assess how students reflect on current status of the product and demonstrate commitment to accessibility.